WheelPower National Junior Games 2025

 The Kentown Wizard Foundation is based in Blackpool and was set up by philanthropist Kenneth Townsley in 2015.
 The Foundation’s mission is to have a positive and enduring impact on the lives of children and young adults with life-threatening conditions and serious disabilities.
 They do this, by making grants to UK-registered charities whose aims and values align with their own and to date, have successfully gifted over £19,000,000. www.kentownwizard.org

-Last June over 90 children aged from 11-18 took part in the 2023 WheelPower National Junior Games and over the course of the week were able to try 19 different sports and achieve their personal best scores through a variety of fun and exciting challenges.
-Check out the photos and hear from some of those who took part:
+Last June over 90 children aged from 11-18 took part in the 2024 WheelPower National Junior Games and over the course of the week were able to try 19 different sports and achieve their personal best scores through a variety of fun and exciting challenges.

 National Junior Games 2023